 |

-Approved 4-hour credit
+Approved 4-hour Credit

-you a Licensed Site Professional (LSP) performing work in
+Are you a Licensed Site Professional (LSP)

-Massachusetts?
-Or a Licensed Environmental Professional (LEP)
+performing work in Massachusetts?
+Or a Licensed

-credited course called "Field Screening Petroleum Hydrocarbons
+course called "Field Screening Petroleum Hydrocarbons Using

-Using Ultraviolet Fluorescence Technology."
+Ultraviolet Fluorescence Technology."
+Participants learn

-and limitations, as well as hands-on experience testing samples. |
+well as hands-on experience testing samples.

 |